1999AZZAR/Autonomous_Mobile_Manipulator/n8n_data/workflows/README.md

 # 🤖 **N8N Robot Workflows - Organized Structure**

-This directory contains organized n8n workflows for controlling the LKS Robot system.
+This directory contains organized n8n workflows for controlling the Autonomous Mobile Manipulator system.
 The workflows are divided into two main categories for better organization and usability.

 ---